baumschubser/hotpants/README.md

 ![Icon](icon/icon.png)

 # Hotpants
-## A HOTP one time password generator for feature phones
+## A HOTP/TOTP one time password generator for feature phones

 A J2ME Java application to manage your two-factor authentication with your dumbphone on the go.